prakashpc1/AI-ML-Study-app/README.md

     npm install
     ```

-4.  **Configure Environment Variables:**
+4.  **Configure Environment Variables (Optional, for AI features):**
-    This project requires API keys from Firebase and Google AI Studio to function correctly.
-Create a `.env` file in the root of your project and add your credentials:
+    The core application works entirely offline.
+To enable the AI-powered features (Assistant, Summarizer, etc.), you need an API key from Google AI Studio.
+Create a `.env` file in the root of your project and add your key:

     ```.env
-    # Firebase Configuration
-    FIREBASE_API_KEY="AIzaSy..."
-    FIREBASE_AUTH_DOMAIN="your-project-id.firebaseapp.com"
-    FIREBASE_PROJECT_ID="your-project-id"
-    FIREBASE_STORAGE_BUCKET="your-project-id.appspot.com"
-    FIREBASE_MESSAGING_SENDER_ID="1234567890"
-    FIREBASE_APP_ID="1:1234567890:web:abcdef123456"

     # Google Gemini API Key
     API_KEY="YOUR_GEMINI_API_KEY_HERE"
     ```

-    - You can get your Firebase credentials from your project's settings in the [Firebase Console](https://console.firebase.google.com/).
     - You can get your Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    - If you do not provide a key, the app will still run, but all AI-powered tools will be disabled.

 5.  **Run the development server:**
     ```bash